 Goals and Abilities

 Assess your goals and natural abilities for this race season and build your distances around your goals.
-Perhaps you want to finish your first half ironman distance triathlon at the end of the year.
+Perhaps you want to finish your first Ironman 70.3 at the end of the year.
 If budget and time allow, schedule shorter distance races along the way to help you grow in confidence and experience.